openshift/origin-aggregated-logging/deployer/README.md

         days: 30
       runhour: 0
       runminute: 0
+      timezone: America/New_York
     ...

 Every day, curator runs to delete indices in the myapp-dev project older than 1 day, and indices in the myapp-qe project older than 1 week.
 All other projects have their indices deleted after they are 30 days old.
-The curator jobs run at midnight every day.
+The curator jobs run at midnight every day in the `America/New_York` timezone, regardless of geographical location where the pod is running, or the timezone setting of the pod, host, etc.

 *WARNING*: Using `months` as the unit